cover-me/qtplot/README.md

 Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
 Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).

+### Run the codes directly
+Make sure your python meets the requirements of qtplot (by installing it with the methods above...).

+I use WinPython-32bit-2.7.9.5.
+So I open "WinPython Command Prompt.exe" and execute:

+	cd [directory]
+	python
+	from qtplot import qtplot
+	qtplot.main()

+[directory] is the path of qtplot folder.

+or create a .py file in the project folder with the following codes:

+	from qtplot import qtplot
+	qtplot.main()

+open "WinPython Command Prompt.exe" and execute:

+	python [path of the .py file]

 ## Data file

 ### .dat file (qtlab)